GirishChaulagain/dsa-queue-simulation/README.md

 ## Project Structure

 - `traffic_generator.c`: Program for generating traffic by choosing a random lane.
+- `simulator.c`: Program for rendering and processing vehiles sent by traffic_generator.c
 - `README.md`: This file, providing an overview of the project.
 - `Makefile`: A Makefile to simplify the build process.